 Every year, our children and young people from St Stephen’s sell home-made marzipan fruits and peppermint creams in order to support Save the Children, an organisation which helps vulnerable children around the world to survive.

 Mission Aviation Fellowship

-Starting in 2017, St Stephen’s Church will be supporting the ministry of Mission Aviation Fellowship (MAF).
+Since 2017, St Stephen’s Church has supported the ministry of Mission Aviation Fellowship (MAF).

 For seventy years, MAF have been speeding physical and spiritual help to many of the world’s most isolated and suffering people.

 Without MAF’s light aircraft, countless thousands of men, women and children would be without adequate food, clean water, medical care and Christian hope.